 DUI LAW GRADING AND SENTENCING GUIDE 2ND IN 10 YEARS DUI LAW SECTIONS VIOLATED 1ST IN 10 YEARS 4TH IN 10 YEARS ARD (Accelerated Rehabilitative Disposition) A DU offense a eligible for ARD under the following circumstances: It as fart offense within 10 years.
 It as fart offense within 10 years.
 No person, other than the offender, was killed or seriously injured.
 There was no passenger in the offenders whiche under the age of 14 at the time of the offense.
-Mandatory Conditions of ARD for a DUI offense: • Alcohol Highway Safety School • Probation supervision for a minimum of 6 months up to a of 12 months Full D&A assessment, If BAC 0.16% or greater or if the CRN profile rep indicates a need for further evaluation for D&A counseling or treatment datory license suspension guidelines for ARO are as follows: suspension if BAC is under 0.10% and offender is not a minor. suspension of 30 days EBAC 0.10% to 0.16% suspension of 30 days EBAC 0.16% or preater.
-EBAC unknown, DUI involving drugs or violations of implied suspension of 80 days EBAC 0.16% or preater.
-EBAC unknown, DUI involving drugs or violations of implied suspension of 90 days EBAC 0.10% or suspension of 90 days EBAC 0.10% or property. indicates a need for further evaluation for U.SA. courseling or treatment + Mandatory (icense suspension as indicated + Restitution to any person who suffered a financial loss + Payment of any other fee, surcharge or controlled to the financial form for Acchor!
-Highway Safety School, evaluation and treatment + Any other condition established by the court
+Mandatory Conditions of ARD for a DUI offense: • Alcohol Highway Safety School • Probation supervision for a minimum of 6 months up to a of 12 months Full D&A assessment, If BAC 0.16% or greater or if the CRN profile rep indicates a need for further evaluation for D&A counseling or treatment andstory license suspension guidelines for ARD are as follows: lo suspension if BAC is under 0.10% and offender is not a minor. suspension if BAC is under 0.10% and offender is not a minor. suspension of 30 days if BAC 0.10% to 0.416%. suspension of 60 days if BAC 0.16% or greater BAC unknown, DUI involving drugs or violations of implied assignmental for the confirmation of an accident with bodily injury or damage to a vehicle or property. suspension of 90 days if the offender is a minor. \\Abscalatory (Interne suspension an infinite and Internet and Interne